Trail Rides by appointment only on Gaited breed horses, 2023.

 On the trail ride

 While on the trail you are in charge of guiding (steering), controlling your own horse.
 All riders must stay in a line and not pass the RHS trail leader.
 Be respectful of the horse in front of you and not ride up on the tail of that horse.
 We suggest a horse length between riders.
 We require all phones be placed on vibrate or silent during the ride.
 Please, do not take calls on your trail ride.
 RHS is not responsible for any phones dropped or broken on the trail rides.
-RHS can not guarrantee the trail guide will stop to pick up dropped phones.
+RHS will not stop the trail ride to pick up dropped phones.
 No alcoholic drinks are allowed on the trail.
+RHS will be taking pictures and video during rides to post to our social media platforms by end of day.

 Cancellation policy by rider

-RHS will allow a rider to cancel an appointment or rebook 48 hours prior to trail appointment.
-If within the 48 hours, no refund or no rebooking your appointment is allowed.
+RHS will allow a rider to cancel an appointment or rebook 24 hours prior to trail appointment.
+If less then 24 hours, no refund or no rebooking your appointment is allowed.
 Any calcellation of appointment needs to be texted/phoned to RHS.

 Cancellation policy by RHS